-Set your air fryer to 380 Degrees Fahrenheit/193 degrees celsius for a lightly golden brown crust or 400 degrees fahrenheit/205 degrees celsius for a darker brown crust with a little crunch
+Air fry at 370°F for a total of 16 minutes for a lightly golden brown crust or 390°F for a darker brown crust with a little crunch

-Flip your folded lasagnas halfway through, 8 minutes, with a very thin spatula (a cookie spatula works well), lightly spray them with oil, and return the basket to the air fryer for the rest of the 8 minutes
+Flip your folded lasagnas after 10 minutes, with a very thin spatula (a cookie spatula works well)

 Let me tell you, it turned out perfect.
 Honestly, I was a bit scared.
 Whenever I try something new I always get excited… but also butterflies wondering if it will turn out or if I will be ordering take out.
 Not this time!
 We ate this for dinner and lunch (and I even snuck one in for breakfast).
 I hope you all enjoy as much as we did!

 We appreciate everyone coming to our blog and reading all our recipes.
 It really makes my day when you take time to comment, share, and (most of all) create!

 Please make sure to follow up on YouTube!
 I also have my very own Instagram dedicated to my cooking at @instantpotdave — make sure to follow for more recipes (and kid content, because I’m a sucker for a good picture of the kiddos.)

 Also, don’t forget to take a scroll through our blog.
 As expected, there are tons of recipes including this one for Air Fried Pizza Pockets.
 The kids helped with that one, it’s a family favorite to this day!